The Anatomy of a Star-Forming Galaxy II: the role of FUV heating via dust

 \section{Abstract}

-Far-Ultraviolet (FUV) radiation greatly exceeds ultraviolet, supernovae and winds in the energy budget of young star clusters but is poorly modelled in galaxy simulations.
-We present results of the first full isolated galaxy disk simulations to include FUV radiation self-consistently.
+Far-Ultraviolet (FUV) radiation greatly exceeds ultraviolet, supernovae and winds in the energy budget of young star clusters but is poorly modeled in galaxy simulations.
+We present results of the first isolated galaxy disk simulations to include photo-electric heating of gas via dust grains from FUV radiation self-consistently, using a ray-tracing approach that calculates optical depths along the source-receiver sight-line.
 This is the first science application of the TREVR radiative transfer algorithm.
 We find that FUV radiation alone cannot regulate star formation.
-However, FUV radiation is crucial for producing warm neutral gas.
+However, FUV radiation produces warm neutral gas and is able to produce regulated galaxies with realistic scale heights.
 FUV is also a long-range feedback and is more important in the outer disks of galaxies.
 We also use the super-bubble feedback model, which depends only on the supernova energy per stellar mass, is more physically realistic than common, parameter-driven alternatives and thus better constrains supernova feedback impacts.
-FUV and supernovae together can regulate star formation, reproducing the tight Kennicutt-Schmidt relation observed for an individual galaxy, without producing too much hot ionized medium and with less disruption to the ISM compared to supernovae alone.
+FUV and supernovae together can regulate star formation without producing too much hot ionized medium and with less disruption to the ISM compared to supernovae alone.